drummondlab/drummondlab.github.io/team/_posts/1970-01-01-chen-guang.md

 alum: false
 ---

 Guang joined the Getz lab in the fall of 2020, as a graduate student in the Master of Medical Sciences in Clinical Investigation Program at Harvard Medical School of Harvard University.
-He is primarily focued on analyzing whole exome sequencing (WES) data to uncover mechanisms of drug resistance in cancer.
+He is primarily focused on analyzing whole exome sequencing (WES) data to uncover mechanisms of drug resistance in cancer.